 For Alicia Cronister-Morais ’17, pursuing a degree in psychology was the perfect decision.
-With a deep love for persistent learning in a continuously growing field, Cronister-Morais was given a wonderful opportunity to conduct an individual research project that allowed her to pursue her own interests while putting the skills she’s gained from undergraduate coursework to the test.
+With a deep love for persistent learning in a continuously growing field, Cronister-Morais was given a wonderful opportunity this past summer to conduct an individual research project that allowed her to pursue her own interests while putting the skills she’s gained from undergraduate coursework and from her experiences as a research assistant to the test.

 Just recently, Cronister-Morais presented her research at the Society for Research and Child Development’s international biennial conference (SRCD), an academic conference dedicated to the interdisciplinary research, diversity, and international perspective on developmental science and society from around the globe.